starchturrets/windows-shenanigans/guide.md

 Note that uninstalling Cortana does not remove the need to apply the above group policies regarding Cortana and Search.
 You also cannot uninstall Microsoft Edge.
 Do not go overboard uninstalling system apps in case you break something, and *please*, do not download third party debloater tools.

-# Security Stuff
+# Improving Security

 - [ ] Make Sure everything is up to date!
-- [ ] Keep Camera / Mic / Location off when not in use
+- [ ] Keep Camera / Mic / Location off when not in use with global killswitches
-- [ ] Set UAC to the max, and consider using a non admin user
+- [ ] Set UAC to "Always Notify", and consider daily driving a standard user account
-- [ ] Use `winget` to manage apps
+- [ ] Use `winget` to manage apps where possible
-- [ ] Make sure whatever exploit mitigations that are supported by the hardware are on, see Controlled Folder Access as well
+- [ ] Enable supported hardware security features
-- [ ] (Somewhat Advanced) Use a WDAC policy to mimic Smart App Control's functionality while adding a bit more flexibility
+- [ ] Enable Controlled Folder Access
-- [ ] (Advanced) Run WDAC without the Intelligent Security Graph
+- [ ] Turn on Smart App Control, or use a WDAC policy to somewhat mimic Smart App Control's functionality while adding a bit more flexibility
 - [ ] Use VMs to run untrusted executables (Hyper V / MDAG / Windows Sandbox)
-- [ ] Use attack surface reduction rules to harden Office, disable VBA macros.
+- [ ] Improve Office security with ASR rules and Security Baselines
 - [ ] Configure Bitlocker
 - [ ] Apply the BlackLotus secure boot revocations
 - [ ] Use admx group policies to improve Edge security